preciofishbone/OmniaDocsG2/using-communities/discussions/like-share-bestreply/index.rst

 Like a discussion or a comment
 **********************************
-The list "Popular" for discussions sort the list of discussion on likes, so the most liked discussion will be at the top.
+The list "Popular" for discussions sorts the list of discussion on likes, so the most liked discussion will be at the top.

 To like a discussion, just click "LIKE".